GabrielSlima/blog/articles/clean-code-clean-systems.md

         The SRP can be be used as a guideline for those things too <strong>but</strong> it is intended to be used as a guideline for designing classes and modules (source files in some promming languages, for instance, python).
     </p>
     <p>
-        Imagine that we are creating a <strong>video-to-gif converter platform</strong>...Every anonymous user can convert 10 videos to gifs with a duration of 10s at the max each.
+        Imagine that we are creating a <strong>video-to-gif converter platform</strong>...Every anonymous user can convert 10 videos to gifs with a duration of 10s at the most each.
         To create longer gifs or covert more than 10 videos the user can have some options.
 If he sings up to the platform (without paying nothing) automatically he earns the possibilty to convert 100 videos to gifs with a duration of 10s at the most and 10 of them can have a duration of 20s at the most and the possibility of saving till 500MB on the cloud.
 No ADs.
     </p>
     <p>
         This "Quota Filter" would have to be applied before converting the videos.
-For the first version of the MVP the desing could be somthing like the following:
+For the first version of the MVP the desing could be something like the following:
     </p>
     <img class="post-img" src="images/clean-code-clean-systems/SRPvsSoC-SRP-BROKEN.svg" alt="Single Responsibility and Separation of Concerns Broken">
     <p>